dankamongmen/notcurses/README.md

   applications, until I have that handled better. notcurses doesn't recognize the BiDi state machine transitions, and thus merrily continues writing left-to-right. ﷽

+* The unit tests assume dimensions of at least 80x25.
+They might work in a smaller terminal.
+They might not.
+Don't file bugs on it.

 ## Supplemental material